mkdocs/mkdocs/docs/user-guide/choosing-your-theme.md

 ## readthedocs

-A clone of the default theme used by the [Read the Docs] service, which offers the same restricted feature-set as its parent theme.
+A clone of the default theme used by the [Read the Docs] service, which offers the same restricted feature set as its parent theme.
 Like its parent theme, only two levels of navigation are supported.

 ![ReadTheDocs](../img/readthedocs.png)